Nastel/TNT4J/README.md

 	OpType.SEND);
 logger.tnt(event);
 ```
-The snippet above creates the following asssociation: `Orders->SEND->Billing`, which expresses flow between `Orders` and `Billing` applications, where `Orders` and `Billing` are nodes and `SEND` is an edge.
+The snippet above creates the following association: `Orders->SEND->Billing`, which expresses flow between `Orders` and `Billing`
+applications, where `Orders` and `Billing` are nodes and `SEND` is an edge.

 ### Logging Statistics
 TNT4J keeps detailed statistics about logging activities.
-Each logger instance maintains counts of logged events, messages, errors, overhead in usec and more.
+Each logger instance maintains counts of logged events, messages, errors, overhead
+in usec and more.
 Do you know the overhead of your logging framework on your application?

 Obtain a map of all available key/value pairs:
 ```java